ulikoehler/liveplot-rs/README.md

 ![LivePlot-RS screenshot](docs/liveplot-rs%20point%20and%20slope.png)

+#### Multi-trace plotting

+Display multiple named traces in a single plot with a shared X-axis.
+A legend appears automatically when more than one trace is visible.

+#### Rolling time window and point cap

+Control the visible time span (seconds) and limit the number of points kept per trace to manage memory and performance for long-running sessions.

+#### Pause/resume with snapshot

+Pause the live view to freeze all traces.
+While paused, computations and exports operate on a per-trace snapshot taken at the moment of pausing; resume to continue streaming.

+#### FFT spectrum (optional `fft` feature)

+An optional bottom panel shows magnitude spectra for all traces with per-trace overlays.
+Choose FFT size (power of two), select a window (Rect, Hann, Hamming, Blackman), toggle dB/linear magnitude, and auto-fit the axes.
+Build with `--features fft` to enable.

+#### Data export (CSV, optional Parquet)

+Export aligned raw time-domain data for all traces as CSV.
+With the optional `parquet` feature enabled, Parquet export (via Apache Arrow) is also available.

+#### Viewport screenshots (PNG)

+Capture the full UI viewport to a PNG file using the "Save PNG" action.
+Programmatic screenshots to a provided path are also supported.

+#### Programmatic control via controllers

+External code can observe and influence the UI through lightweight controllers:
+- `WindowController` — observe window size and request size/position changes.
+- `UiActionController` — pause/resume, trigger screenshots, export raw data, and subscribe/request raw FFT input data for a trace.
+- `FftController` — observe and request FFT panel visibility and size (when the `fft` feature is enabled).

+#### Flexible time axis formatting

+Format X-axis values (timestamps) using `XDateFormat` to suit your display needs.

+#### Marker trace selection and free mode

+Choose a specific trace for point snapping, or use the free mode to place markers anywhere in the plot without snapping to data points.

+#### Interactive plot controls

+Pan with the left mouse, use box-zoom with right drag, and reset the view from the toolbar.
+A small on-screen hint summarizes the available interactions.

 ## Install

 Add `liveplot-rs` to your project's `Cargo.toml` dependencies.
 The crate is published on crates.io as `liveplot-rs` and depends on `eframe`/`egui` for the UI.
 A minimal example dependency entry: